Australia is one of the best places in the world to enjoy great vegan and vegetarian cuisine.

-Vegetarian and vegan food has made its way into virtually every type of cuisine within the restaurant industry, and in a vibrant city like Sydney, there are now plant-based alternatives to almost any popular dish you can think of.
+Vegetarian and vegan food has made its way into virtually every type of cuisine within the restaurant industry.
+And in a vibrant city like Sydney, there are now plant-based alternatives to almost any popular dish you can think of.
 Whether you feel like chowing down on some ramen or some traditional Mexican cuisine, there are plenty of restaurants offering either fully plant-based menus or vegetarian and vegan options.

 If you follow a vegan diet, one of the best restaurants to visit in Sydney is Shift Eatery.
 Shift Eatery’s menu is 100% vegan and it’s the only completely vegan Deli in Sydney.
 We recommend the Vegan Bacon and Egg Bagel and the Meetball Sub.

 For vegetarians who also love Asian cuisine, Bodhi Restaurant is the place to visit.
 This restaurant is critically acclaimed and has won awards for its incredible menu and dining experience!
-From vegan smoked duck to house-made gnocchi, Bodhi’s freshly prepared vegetarian food will absolutely hit the spot.
+From vegan smoked duck to house-made gnocchi, Bodhi’s freshly prepared vegetarian food will definitely hit the spot.

-There is also no shortage of vegan and vegetarian-friendly dessert stores in Sydney, so if you’re in the mood for something sweet, you’ll have plenty of options to choose from.
+There is also no shortage of vegan and vegetarian-friendly dessert stores in Sydney.
+So if you’re in the mood for something sweet, you’ll have plenty of options to choose from.

 While none of the top 10 dessert stores in Sydney are exclusively vegetarian or vegan, three of them (Cremeria Giuseppina, Gelato Messina, and Anita Gelato) provide quite an extensive range of vegetarian and vegan options whilst also catering to other dietary restrictions.

-There are so many restaurants, cafes, and dessert places serving vegetarian and vegan food in Melbourne, we simply don’t have time to talk about them all here.
+There are so many restaurants, cafes, and dessert places serving vegetarian and vegan food in Melbourne.
+Sadly, we simply don’t have time to talk about them all here.
 Suffice it to say that you can find plant-based croissants, sandwiches, Indian food, and even Korean barbecue in Melbourne.
 Whatever you’re craving, you can find vegan and vegetarian options in this bustling city.